Contemporary classical music publisher

 Brand New Releases

 Who are these composers?
-The pioneers are Henryk Mikolaj Gorecki, Steve Reich, Michael Nyman, John Adams or Phil Glass.
-But we want to make you discover many others like Frédéric Devreese, Dominique Dupraz, Piotr Lachert, Michel Lysight, Gilberto Mendes or Georgs Pelecis among many others.
+Among the trailblazers are Henryk Mikolaj Górecki, Steve Reich, Michael Nyman, John Adams, and Philip Glass.
+But our mission is to introduce you to a wealth of other voices, including Frédéric Devreese, Dominique Dupraz, Piotr Lachert, Michel Lysight, Gilberto Mendes or Georgs Pelecis to name just a few.